Gage-BCCA/failed-algorithm-generator/posts/learning-rust-part-1.md

 ---
-title: "Learning Rust the Hard Way: Part 1"
+title: "Learning Rust the Hard Way: Recreating the touch Linux Command"
 subtitle: "Recreating the touch Linux Command"
 blurb:
  I'm trying to break into the industry, and I think knowing the memory-safe programming language Rust will